xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 ## Thanks :)

-Thanks a lot to Puneet Kalra for his help on this post.
+Thanks a lot to Puneet Kalra, Jeff Tayler and Ashok Kumar for their precious help.